JasonA1/PM-VLN/README.md

 ### Data Samples
 We present in this repository samples from the 3 following datasets:
  - VLN-Touchdown-sample - samples adapted from the Touchdown and StreetLearn datasets.
- - MC-10 - JSON file and 5 sample images for entities.
+ - MC-10 - JSON file and 5 sample images of entities.
  - TR-NY-PIT-central - JSON and 5 sample images of path traces.